Koodattu/Koodattu/README.md

 - 🎓 Master of Science in Information Technology graduate from Tampere University with GPA of 4.52 (out of 5), received max grade (5 out of 5) for my [master's thesis](https://trepo.tuni.fi/handle/10024/230809)
 - 💼 I have experience working professionally as a Software Engineer, Developer and Designer for over 6 years
 - 🛠️ Familiar with many tech stacks on many platforms, including web, desktop and mobile applications
-- 👨‍🎓 Bachelor of Information Technology graduate from [Seinäjoki University of Applied Sciences](https://www.seamk.fi/) with GPA of 4.24 (out of 5), received max grade (5 out of 5) for my [bachelor's thesis](https://www.theseus.fi/handle/10024/168319)
+- 👨‍🎓 Bachelor of Engineering in Information Technology graduate from [Seinäjoki University of Applied Sciences](https://www.seamk.fi/) with GPA of 4.24 (out of 5), received max grade (5 out of 5) for my [bachelor's thesis](https://www.theseus.fi/handle/10024/168319)
 - 🤖 Always interested in everything about technology

 ### ✨ What I like to do on my free time